 Identify Domains and Owners

-Objective Identify the Domains included in the together with the respective Domain Owners.
+Objective Identify the Domains included in the Domain(s) or Use Case definition together with the respective Domain Owners.

-Definition A “Domain” covers both physical areas (such as a customer site or home) and logical areas (such as a wide-area network or cloud computing environment) that are subject to the control of a particular owner.
+Definition A “Domain” covers both physical areas (such as a customer site or home) and logical areas (such as a wide-area network or cloud computing environment) that are subject to the control of a particular Domain owner.

-A “Domain Owner” is the Participant responsible for ensuring that s and PMRMare managed in business processes and technical systems within a given Domain.
+A “Domain Owner” is the Participant responsible for ensuring that Privacy Controls and PMRM Services are managed in business processes and technical systems within a given Domain.

-Context Domains may be under the control of data subjects or Participants with a specific responsibility within a Domain, such as data controllers; capability providers; data processors; and other distinct entities having defined operational privacy management responsibilities.
-Domains can be “nested” within wider, hierarchically structured, s which may have their own defined ownership, roles and responsibilities.
+Context Domains may be under the control of data subjects or Participants with a specific responsibility for privacy management within a Domain, such as data controllers; capability providers; data processors; and other distinct entities having defined operational privacy management responsibilities.
+Domains can be “nested” within wider, hierarchically structured, Domains which may have their own defined ownership, roles and responsibilities.

 Rationale Domain Owner identification is important for purposes of establishing accountability.